 Scoliosis is an abnormal curvature of the spine, or backbone.
 Instead of a straight vertical line from the neck to the buttocks, the spine has a C- or S-shape.
-This can result in uneven shoulders and hips.

 Copyright © Nucleus Medical Media, Inc.